Gluten and wheat-free school lunch made easy as ABC

 - 0 Comments

-School lunches can be a real nightmare for parents, especially when their child is following a gluten and wheat free diet for medical reasons, but DS-gluten free have some top tips to help make the back to school time easier for everyone.
+School lunches can be a real nightmare for parents, especially when their child is following a gluten and wheat free diet for medical reasons, but London Mums have some tips to help make the back to school time easier for everyone.

 It can be difficult to monitor a child’s diet while they are at school at the best of times, but for parents with children who have coeliac disease, it can be even more stressful as they worry for their kids health.